-Reviewer, Digital Humanities Conference, 2009-present.
+Peer Reviewer, Digital Humanities conference, 2009-present.

-Reviewer, National Endowment for the Humanities, Office of Digital Humanities, 2009.
+Grant Proposal Reviewer, National Endowment for the Humanities, Office of Digital Humanities, 2009.

 Spoken and written French (translation capability); some German, Spanish, Italian.

-UNIX, Mac, Windows, Linux; emacs, vim, git.
+UNIX, Mac, Windows, Linux; emacs, vim, Markdown; git, GitHub.

 Microsoft Office, Open Office, iLife.

-WordPress, Omeka, some Drupal.
+WordPress, Omeka, Scalar, DSpace, Open Journal Systems, some Drupal.

-Photoshop, Audacity, GarageBand, iMovie, Peak, Morae, Camstudio.
+Photoshop, InDesign, Audacity, GarageBand, iMovie, Peak, Morae, Camstudio.

 Zotero, EndNote, Hypothes.is, blogs, wikis, podcasts, learning management systems, research databases.